bfjelds/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 The underlying system used to build is CMake.

-There will be configure and build tasks for each target (ARMv7-A, AArch64/ARMv8-A, and LS1012).
+There will be configure and build tasks for each target: ARMv7-A, AArch64/ARMv8-A, and TrustBoxEdge(LS1012a).
 The configure task will invoke CMake to create the required build files.
 This is only required to be run once.
 The build task will do the actual compiling and linking.

 1. **F1** or **CTRL-Shift-P**
 1. Select `Tasks: Run Task`
-1. Select `Build for QEMU (ARMv7-A | AArch64/ARMv8-A | LS1012)`
+1. Select `Build for QEMU ARMv7-A | AArch64/ARMv8-A | TrustBoxEdge(LS1012a)`

 ### Debug your Open Enclave solution.